Configure Git to use Windows Secure Channel (SChannel)

 The "SSL certificate problem: unable to get local issuer certificate" error occurs when Git's SSL/TLS layer cannot complete the certificate verification chain.
 Every SSL certificate is signed by a Certificate Authority (CA), and your system maintains a list of trusted CAs.
-When Git connects to a remote server over HTTPS, it checks if the server's certificate was signed by a CA in this trust store.
-This error indicates that the CA certificate is missing from your system's trust store.
+When Git connects to a remote server over HTTPS, it checks whether the server's certificate chains up to a CA in this trust store.
+This error indicates that the issuing CA certificate is missing from your system's trust store.
 This commonly happens in several scenarios: - **Corporate proxy environments** where security appliances intercept HTTPS traffic and re-sign certificates with a corporate CA - **Outdated system CA certificates** that don't include newer Certificate Authorities - **Self-signed certificates** used by private Git servers that aren't trusted by default - **Windows Git installations** that default to using a bundled certificate store instead of the Windows certificate store - **Network configurations** where intermediate certificates are not properly served by the remote server The underlying issue is that Git uses OpenSSL or the native TLS library to verify certificates, and the issuing CA's certificate must be present in the configured certificate store for verification to succeed.

 On Windows, Git often uses its own bundled certificate store instead of the Windows system certificates.
 This is the most common cause of SSL errors on Windows systems, especially in corporate environments.